merlos/jekyll-auto-image/README.md

 ```

 ### Jekyll 3.0
-Versions of `jekyll-auto-image >= 1.1.0` are compatible with `jekyll 3.0`.
-If you require compatibility with jekyll 2.0 use `jekyll-auto-image 1.0.2`.
+Versions of jekyll-auto-image >= 1.1.0 are compatible with jekyll 3.0.
+If you require compatibility with jekyll 2.0 use jekyll-auto-image 1.0.2.

 ```
-  # Check version installed versions
+  # Run this command check installed versions
   $ gem list | grep jekyll
   jekyll (3.0.1)
   jekyll-auto-image (1.0.2)